-Alcibiades is not mentioned by name in Plato's Apology, but the reference Socrates makes to Aristophanes' The Clouds during his defense underscores Socrates' awareness of the jurors' awareness that he is somehow responsible for the misdeeds of Alcibiades.
-In Plato's dialogue Alcibiades Major Alcibiades is Socrates' sole interlocutor, and Socrates is in pursuit of him.
+Alcibiades is not mentioned by name in Plato's Apology, but the reference Socrates makes to Aristophanes' The Clouds during his defense underscores Socrates' awareness of the jurors' awareness that he is somehow responsible for the misdeeds of Alcibiades.1 In Plato's dialogue Alcibiades Major Alcibiades is Socrates' sole interlocutor, and Socrates is in pursuit of him.
 What accounts for Socrates' pursuit is that he recognizes the outstanding nature (phusis) Alcibiades has is conducive to philosophy, but that Alcibiades is profoundly ignorant about the means by which he can fulfill his desire to be a great political leader.
-Accordingly, Socrates' task in the Alcibiades Major is essentially protreptic.
-It is through the Socratic conversation that Alcibiades' desire to rule Europe and Asia (105a-b) will be re-directed towards desiring to rule himself first by cultivating that part of his soul where reason rules and is most divine.
+Accordingly, Socrates' task in the Alcibiades' desire to rule Europe and Asia (105a-b) will be re-directed towards desiring to rule himself first by cultivating that part of his soul where reason rules and is most divine.
 In other words, Alcibiades Major is a profound rejoinder to those who claim Socrates corrupted Alcibiades.
 The dialogue focuses primarily on Alcibiades as a moral agent shaped by his own choices as a young man.
 Such choices, however, go beyond Alcibiades' consideration.
-Alcibiades Major not only provides readers with a defense against the charges that Socrates corrupts the youth; it explores the relationship between philosophy and political life.